Dynamic Wisp Removal in JWST NIRCam Images: Results

 \section{Results}

 The initial implementation of this processing method is written in \R{} \cite{R-Core-Team:2021wf} since many of the routines necessary are provided by the \protools{} suite of packages written by ASGR\footnote{https://github.com/asgr/ProTools}, and several other processing steps in the PEARLS pipeline also use this software.
-Basic code is provided in the Appendix, where we assume that it should be conceptually easy to re-write the procedure into any desired target language starting from this \R{} code.
+The code for the main processing steps is provided in the Appendix, where we assume that it should be conceptually easy to re-write the procedure into any desired target language starting from this \R{} code.

 We applied the wisp-removal process to the worst-affected public PEARLS data in the NEP-TDF (PID 2738, VID 2738002001).
 This was done at {\it cal} stage 2, i.e.\ the output of {\sc calwebbimage2}, which is the step immediately before any more aggressive $1/f$ read-out noise removal in our pipeline.
 Figure \ref{fig:wisp_process} shows the main flow of the pipeline processing, with the original wisp-compromised image in F200W shown on the left, and the removed (middle) and final wisp template (right).
 Visually and statistically (in terms of the sky characteristics) we find this processing method has hugely improved the quality of the data (achieving a level similar to the tests described above).